-This Plan has a contract with United Behavioral Health to administer our mental health/substance abuse benefits.
+This Plan has a contract with United Behavioral Health to administer our mental health/substance abuse benefits for Standard Option and Value Plan.
 They have contracts with mental health professionals to provide these services.
 See Section 5(e).

-MultiPlan Participating Providers
+Other Participating Providers

-This Plan has a contract with MultiPlan.
-MultiPlan has entered into contracts with non-PPO providers that have agreed to discount their charges.
-The Plan will consider these providers as participating providers.
-Covered services at participating MultiPlan providers are considered at the MultiPlan negotiated rate subject to applicable deductibles, copayments and coinsurance.
-Since MultiPlan providers are not PPO providers, non-PPO benefit levels will apply.
+This Plan offers you access to certain non-PPO health care providers that have agreed to discount their charges.
+These providers are available to you through MultiPlan and Three Rivers Provider Network (TRPN).
+Covered services at these participating providers are considered at the negotiated rate subject to applicable deductibles, copayments and coinsurance.
+Since these participating providers are not PPO providers, non-PPO benefit levels will apply.
+Contact us at 1-800-410-7778 for more information about participating providers.